King of Snake

 "King of Snake" is a song by Underworld.
 It was played live many times in improv versions, then released on two promo-only 12-inch singles.
 This was the second single released from the album Beaucoup Fish.
-The song contained an interpolation of the bassline from the Donna Summer single "I Feel Love".
+The song contains an interpolation of the bassline from the Donna Summer single "I Feel Love".
 The single peaked on the UK Singles Chart at number 17.